miketout/VerusServicesSetup/ElectrumX.md

 ## Python 3.7 & Prerequisites

 It's not exactly a 'clean' solution, but a working one.
-Add the `buster` packges to `/etc/apt/sources.list`:
+Add the `buster` packages to `/etc/apt/sources.list`:

 ```
 deb http://ftp.debian.org/debian buster main contrib non-free